 Autumn 11th September 2021 - 23rd October 2021 Click here to join

 It’s time to preserve the autumn harvest!
 Learn preservation techniques such as pickling and fermenting.
-Make your own delicious chutney, punchy ginger beer, seasonal syrups and vinegar shrubs.
-We’ll celebrate Autumn Equinox with a seasonal cocktail and the preserves we have created.
+Make your own delicious chutney, punchy ginger beer, foraged berry syrups and vinegar shrubs.
+Learn how plants can help support your immune system to be ready for the quieter months of Winter.
+Celebrate Autumn Equinox with a seasonal cocktail and the preserves we have created.

 Winter 27th November 2021 - 22nd January 2022 Click here to join

+Winter is traditionally a time for feasting, celebrating and being with family, community and relaxing.
+No better time than Winter to practice self care and relaxing into the Winter Solstice.
 Learn the history and making of bitters for digestion and for cocktails.
-Learn the basics of identifying trees in Winter.
-Traditionally a time for feasting, celebrating and being with family, community and relaxing.
-We’ll show how to make a Christmas pudding.
-How to preserve using vinegar and honey.
-No better time than Winter to practice self care and relaxing into the Winter Solstice.
-The basics of mixology of cocktails and construction with herbal ingredients.
+We will also review the basics of mixology of cocktails and construction with herbal ingredients.

 Early Spring 29th January 2022 - 12th March 2022 Click here to join

-The foraging year begins and we will teach you some practical botany.
-Some exciting recipes that are also healthy Spring tonics that help us adapt to the change of the season.
-How to collect silver birch sap and how to use it and preserve it.
-We’ll guide you through the idea that invasive species can be used by us.
+The snow has finally melted and we look forward to seeing the plants emerge from their slumber.
+The foraging year begins and we will teach you some practical botany and the ethics of foraging.
+We'll look at some healthy Spring tonic recipes that help us adapt to the change of the season.
+How to collect silver birch sap and how to use and preserve it.
+We’ll also guide you through the idea that invasive species can be used as food and medicine.

 Gathering Nature’s content is for educational purposes only and should not be considered medical advice nor a substitute for medical treatment.
 Please consult your medical care provider before using herbal medicine.
 Make certain of your identification prior to harvesting any plant or mushroom as ingestion, application, or other use of some plants and mushrooms may cause illness or death.